-This interpretive site is situated the Newberry National Volcanic Monument.
+This interpretive site is situated in the Newberry National Volcanic Monument.
 The landscape was formed by various lava flows and includes many tree molds that were created as the lava burned through the wood and cooled into casts.

-Self guided interpretive brochures are available at the site to take you through the Lava Cast Forest Trail.
+Self-guided interpretive brochures are available at the site to take you through the Lava Cast Forest Trail.